Yo Soy Chicano | KCET

 In the late 1960s Jesus Trevino was a young activist taking part in many of the first Chicano protests against the discriminatory policies of the educational and political system in Los Angeles.
 At his side was a Super 8 camera that he used to film some of the first images and pivotal events of the movement, including the successful six-day sit-in to re-instate High School Teacher Sal Castro, documented in La Nueva Raza, and the historic Denver Youth Conference.

 In 1972, focusing on telling the untold story of Mexican-Americans, Trevino wrote and produced Yo Soy Chicano.
 The KCET-produced and nationally televised documentary used interviews and re-enactments to bring Mexican-Americans into the foreground of American history and offered a powerful argument in favor of the Chicano civil rights movement.
 Yo Soy Chicano provided a cultural resonance and historical framework that mobilized Chicanos and Chicanas into action.

-Above, filmmaker Jesus Trevino recounts the origins of the Chicano Movement and his involvement in documenting their struggles; UCLA Chicano Studies professor Eric Avila explores the formation and evolution of Chicano identity in Los Angeles.
+Eric Avila explores the formation and evolution of the Chicano / Latino identity in Los Angeles.